paulmoliva/CloudSounds/docs/redux-structure.md

 * `receiveAllFollows`
   0. invoked from an API callback
   0. the `FollowReducer` updates `follows` in the application's state.

+* `receiveUserFollowRelationships`
+  0. invoked from an API callback
+  0. the `FollowReducer` updates `follows` in the application state.

 ## NowPlaying Cycles